Set up a local development environment¶

 We strongly recommend installing node via the Node Version Manager (nvm) (nvm for macOS, nvm for Windows).
 It makes it possible to install different node versions, quickly switch between different versions, and makes updating Node painless.

-Supported operating systems
+Supported operating systems¶

 As our team uses macOS (Apple Silicon) and Windows machines, we strive to support both these operating systems for local development.

-Set up main components
+Set up main components¶

 The components most frequently being worked on are the user and clinical staff facing ones.
 Therefore, the following instructions focus on these components.
 The other components are considered optional.

-Clone repositories using the GitLab CLI
+Clone repositories using the GitHub CLI

 The CLI provides the repo clone command to clone repositories.
-Note that if you clone all repositories of a group you will clone more repositories than you actually need.

-Set up your own Firebase project
+Set up your own Firebase project¶

 The user applications communicate via Firebase with the Opal PIE.
 You need your own Firebase project so that your local app can communicate with the backend components.